-February and March are two of the more difficult months of the year to make good choices at the grocery store.
-It's the end of winter, but spring crops are still several months away.
+This time of year it is easy to make good choices at the grocery store.
+It's the beginning of summer and spring crops are plentiful It's the end of winter, and spring crops are just getting started.
 At FFEF, we know a major portion of the monthly household budget is spent on shopping for food so we have collected some suggestions in this newsletter to help you make the most of your dollar on your next trip to the grocery store.